Jesus lover | Zach’s wife | dog-mom to Riley & Millie

 Cystic fibrosis is a genetic disease that creates a salt and water imbalance throughout the body causing the body’s mucus to become thick and sticky.
 This creates a breeding ground for bacteria, blocks airways in the lungs, and blocks the pancreas from not secreting enzymes and insulin; and without enzymes and insulin, the body can’t digest food or break down sugar, resulting in low nutrients to the body and abnormal blood sugars.

 take anywhere from 25-35 enzymes to help break down my food to digest and gain the nutrients from it.
-I do 4-6 breathing treatments a day…some to keep my lungs moist, some to thin the mucus, and some are antibiotics that I inhale to keep infection from brewing.
-I take 8-12 vitamins and supplements a day to help with bone strength; keep liver enzymes down in order to prevent liver disease; insulin through a pump for diabetes; probiotics to keep the good bacteria in my body in check; and several others for various issues.
+I do 4-6 breathing treatments a day…some to keep my lungs moist, some to thin the mucus, and some are antibiotics that I inhale to keep infections from brewing.
+I take 8-12 vitamins and supplements a day to help with bone strength; keep liver enzymes down in order to prevent liver disease; insulin through a pump for diabetes; probiotics to keep the good bacteria in my body in check, and several others for various issues.

 It’s never an easy battle to face.
 I have had several hospitalizations where I would be on IV antibiotics to combat harsh infections, and sometimes even come home with the IVs and be on them for up to 8 weeks (3-4 per day).
 My hospitalizations and at-home IV therapies have gotten in the way of ministry, school, work, and everyday life.
 I have had to cancel plans last minute and stay indoors to prevent infections.

 But the medications are not the only part of managing cystic fibrosis.
 It can and will take a toll on my mental health.
 BUT JESUS.